 Introducing about 1.5 million visitors a year to science, technology, engineering, and math (STEM) via hundreds of interactive exhibits and programs, the Museum has been recognized by Boston and Cambridge for its energy and sustainability efforts.
 It has also been ranked #3 of the 10 best science centers in 2008 by Parents Magazine; one of the top two most visited hands-on science centers on Forbestraveler.com's “America's 25 most visited museums” list in 2008; one of the top two science museums in the Zagat Survey's “U.S. Family Travel Guide;” and Yankee Magazine's "Best of New England – Readers' Choice" for Cultural Attraction in Science; and "Best of New England – Editors' Choice" for Best Sky Show.

 Since 2005, the Museum of Science, with the Science Museum of Minnesota and the Exploratorium in San Francisco, has led the $41 million NSF-funded national Nanoscale Informal Science Education Network (NISE® Network) of science museums and research institutions.
 The Museum also features the Butterfly Garden, 4-D Theater, the nation's first rooftop wind turbine lab, a renovated Mugar Omni Theater, and newly transformed Charles Hayden Planetarium, New England’s most technologically advanced digital theater.

-In November 2013, the Museum unveiled its groundbreaking Hall of Human Life, an ever-evolving 10,000-square-foot exhibition showcasing breakthroughs in biology and drawing on New England's research community.
+In 2013, the Museum unveiled its groundbreaking Hall of Human Life, an ever-evolving 10,000-square-foot exhibition showcasing breakthroughs in biology and drawing on New England's research community.
 On the horizon: What Is Technology, to help visitors understand what technology is as they use engineering skills to solve problems; The Yawkey Gallery on the Charles River, a three-story gallery and exhibit using the river to engage visitors in understanding the natural and engineered worlds; and The Science Behind Pixar, opening in 2015.
-As of April 2014, the Museum had raised over $234 million dollars in the largest fundraising effort of its 184 years.
+As of October 2014, the Museum has raised $242 million dollars in the largest fundraising effort of its 184 years.